Marcel D'Agneau

 Locations: Simpson's; Chiswick, 32,

-Tunnacliffe Road; 221B, Baker Street; Scotland Yard;
+Tunnacliffe Road; 221B, Baker Street; Scotland

-Victoria Embankment; Bart's; Mayfair; The Bridge of
+Yard; Victoria Embankment; Bart's; Mayfair; The

-Dreams; Cooper Street; Muswell Road; Blackwall;
+Bridge of Dreams; Cooper Street; Muswell Road;

-Christopher Dock; The Matilda Briggs; A
+Blackwall; Christopher Dock; The Matilda

-Coach; Crescent Lodge; Buddington; The Cross Keys;
+Briggs; A Coach; Crescent Lodge; Buddington;

-Courtfield Gardens; Wood Green Empire; Diogenes
+The Cross Keys; Courtfield Gardens; Wood Green

-Club; Enfield; Adelphi Hotel; Park; Marcini's;
+Empire; Diogenes Club; Enfield; Adelphi Hotel;

-Companies House; Baker Street; Rotherhithe; Solomon
+Park; Marcini's; Companies House; Baker Street;

-Road; Eagle Printing Co; Oxford Street
+Rotherhithe; Solomon Road; Eagle Printing Co;

-Story: Holmes and Watson encounter a drunken
+Story: Holmes and Watson encounter a

-Stamford at Simpson's, and, after taking him home,
+drunken Stamford at Simpson's, and, after taking

-day Lestrade summons them to Scotland Yard to view a
+The following day Lestrade summons them to

-body pulled from the Thames.
-Watson identifies it as
+Thames.
+Watson identifies it as showing symptoms

-deserted, and his landlady's daughter denies that he
+landlady's daughter denies that he ever lived

-ever lived there.
+there.
 At Bart's, Watson meets an old

 acquaintance, and they learn of Stamford's recent